I want to talk about what to do when you hate your life.

 But it always brings me out of myself when I do end up socialising.

-Being around others can be a helpful distraction; it also reminds you of the good people in your life.
+Being around others can be a helpful distraction and it reminds you of the good people in your life too.

-It also tickles another fundamental need we all have.
+It also tickles another fundamental need we all have: to belong.
 Again, we’re social animals.
 We need to feel a sense of connection to other people.

 Socialising, even when we’re down and hate life, can help us feel accepted and fulfilled.